QuinnHerden/QuinnHerden/README.md

 a company's Metric System of Record: one canonical definition for every number, traceable to source and kept true in the company's own cloud.
 The missing peer of the CRM and the ERP.

-**Motifs**, an early tool to make a company's work and state legible.
-Built in the open.
-Experimental, and honest about what works and what does not yet.

-### SaaS Metrics Reference

-A public reference for defining SaaS metrics so the same number means one thing across teams.
-Early and open.
-[Link to come.]

-The repos here are personal tooling, not a portfolio of the work above.